Jornada del Muerto: Cultural history

-Abundant evidence of Paleo-Indian occupation has been found near Mockingbird Gap in the northern Jornada.
+Abundant evidence of Paleo-Indian occupation has been found at the Mockingbird Gap site in the northern Jornada.
 The projectile points and other remains found by archaeologists are examples of the Clovis culture (c.
 9000 BCE) and Folsom culture (c.
 8000 BCE).
 Precipitation in the Jornada began to decline about 9000 BCE, resulting in less evidence of the presence of Paleo-Indian cultures.

 The Jornada became well-known to the Spanish in 1598 during the colonizing mission of Juan de Oñate.
 Oñate, as would later travelers, chose to cross the Jornada rather than follow the Rio Grande because the route was shorter and easier to traverse with the ox-drawn carts and livestock of the Spanish colonists.
 It took five days of little water for Oñate to cross the Jornada.
 The Jornada del Muerto was named when the bones of a German (alemán in Spanish) were found in 1670 along the route.
 Aleman became the name of a watering and populated place along the route across the Jornada.

 After passing the "Jornada del Muerto" the earliest Spanish traveling north encountered the walled villages of the Pueblo dwellers, who had a well-developed agriculture and a peaceable tradition.
 After the first crossing the Jornada del Muerto in 1598 they named one of the first pueblos they came to Socorro (Spanish for 'help' or 'assistance').

 In 1680, during the Pueblo Revolt, 2,000 Spanish settlers, including Indians from the Isleta and Socorro Pueblos, were forced to retreat southward, across the Jornada del Muerto, The survivors resettled on the Rio Grande around and south of El Paso del Norte, 'the Pass to the North', which is now separated between the Mexican city of Ciudad Juárez, Chihuahua, and the U.S. city of El Paso, Texas.
 In 1692, Diego de Vargas led a new group of settlers north across the Jornada del Muerto to resettle northern New Mexico.